roytang/blog/content/quotes/tic.md

 ### 397

-<hunter> ang tagal ko pinagisipan nung violators will be whipped
+&lt;hunter&gt; ang tagal ko pinagisipan nung violators will be whipped

-<hunter> other options were: violaters will be flogged
+&lt;hunter&gt; other options were: violaters will be flogged

-<hunter> violators will be tarred and feathered
+&lt;hunter&gt; violators will be tarred and feathered

 ---